Rivka Yahav: Prizes

 In 2009, Yahav was awarded the Recanati Chais Rashi Prize for Social Work Initiatives, in honour of her initiative and application of the developmental guidance project, focussed on the early identification and treatment of emotional, behavioural, language and sensory-motor development problems in children aged 3–6.
-The Prime Minister’s Prize for Initiatives and Innovation was awarded to Yahav for the development and implementation of a new method for early identification and treatment of environmental and developmental difficulties for children at risk (such as difficulties related to sensory-motor, language, emotional and behavioural functioning).
+The Prime Minister's Prize for Initiatives and Innovation was awarded to Yahav for the development and implementation of a new method for early identification and treatment of environmental and developmental difficulties for children at risk (such as difficulties related to sensory-motor, language, emotional and behavioural functioning).
 The treatment initiative, that began in 2004, is successfully operating today in kindergartens and daycare centers around the country and for all population sectors; it serves as a model for raising awareness regarding the effectiveness of treatment with children at risk.

 Yahav was also awarded a Certificate of Appreciation from the Russian Society of Prenatal and Perinatal Psychology and Medicine, and a Wizo Prize of Esteem for “Women Breaking New Ground”.

 Activities for the community

 Between the years 1979 and 1990, Yahav was among the group of individuals who founded the Tzafta Center for Advanced Culture in Haifa, and she acted as volunteer head of the membership committee and head of the repertoire committee.

 Yahav is a graduate of the advanced course for Directorship taught by the Minister of Tourism in preparation for her position as Director of in the Society for the Development of the Old City of Acco.
-In this position, that she held from 2000–2003, she was instrumental in the production of an audio-visual presentation that is permanently on display at the Hamam el Basha, and she initiated the production of promotional films that have been screened on television for the purposes of encouraging tourism in Acco.
+In this position, that she held from 2000 to 2003, she was instrumental in the production of an audio-visual presentation that is permanently on display at the Hamam el Basha, and she initiated the production of promotional films that have been screened on television for the purposes of encouraging tourism in Acco.
 Similarly, Yahav set up a tourist cruise between Haifa and Acco (it will begin operating in the near future).

 Beginning in 2001, Yahav was added to the Forum for “Constitution by Agreement”, founded by The Israeli Center for Democracy, for the purpose of putting together a constitution for the State of Israel.